simonguichandut/WillMyFlightBeLate/README.md

 In /models we include the final trained models from our analysis.
 - We have our Random forest model trained on 2022-2023 data here.
 This model gave us the best results.

+Finally is the streamlit code to host our web-app.
+Which make all this a more user-friendly experience. - https://willmyflightbelate.streamlit.app/